Saturday, March 10, 2012

 10.03.12.
 Red zone, serial quake trashed shop, Colombo St, nr Tuam St crossing

-Colombo St / Mollett St: Sadness seeped from dry flowers & tributes by demolition sites, where 16 people died in the Feb 22 Killer Quake.
-Across Colombo St stood Beggs Music Centre ghost, steel mesh fence cordoned, awaiting demolition.
+Colombo St / Mollett St: Sadness seeped from dry flowers & tributes by demolition-sites where 16 people died in the 22 February 2011 Quake.
+Across Colombo St stood Beggs Music Centre ruin, steel-mesh-fence-cordoned awaiting demolition.
 Beggs would relocate to South City.

 10.03.12.
 Steel mesh fence cordon.
 Red zone, serial quake trashed, Beggs Music Centre, Colombo St, nr Mollett St junction.
 Beggs would relocate to South City